1984 Formula One World Championship: Round 6: Monaco

 The Monaco Grand Prix was the only Grand Prix in 1984 to be run in wet conditions.
 Qualifying saw Briton Martin Brundle crashing his Tyrrell at the Tabac corner, as his car overturned and landed on its left side.
 Brundle was uninjured, and took the spare car to qualify.
 In the race day, the circuit was flooded by rain, as never before in Monaco since the 1930s and the 1972 event.
 The organizers decided to cover the tunnel section with water, because of the dramatic difference between the very wet circuit and the almost completely dry "tunnel", which was in fact the road that went under the Hotel de Paris.
 Prost took pole position, in front of Mansell.
 As the drivers went away, there was an accident at the Saint-Devote corner during the start between both the Renaults of Tambay and Warwick; Tambay injured his legs (due to the design of the cars back then where the driver's feet were not required to be behind the front axle, as is the rule today) and had to be carried off the circuit on a stretcher.
 As the rain came down, Mansell spun his Lotus on the climb up to the Massenet corner after touching a slippery white line.
 Prost took the lead, although he was pacing himself in comparison to rookie drivers Ayrton Senna in a Toleman and Stefan Bellof in a naturally-aspirated Tyrrell.
 Senna and Bellof pushed hard in an attempt to catch Prost, who was still pacing himself in conditions that were getting worse.
 By lap 26 of the scheduled 80 laps, the conditions became so bad that Prost signalled to Jacky Ickx, the clerk of the course to stop the race.
 By lap 26, Senna was up to second place, 11 seconds behind Prost, and Bellof 4th, but on lap 29, the race was stopped.
 Prost parked his car on the main straight, and Senna passed him.
 However, the rules said that when a race was stopped, the order would be determined by what the order was on the previous lap- and Prost was leading on that lap.
 The race was never restarted, so Prost won with Senna second.
 Drivers scored half-points, as the race had not completed 75% of the scheduled distance.

 Round 7: Canada

 The Canadian race at the public road Gilles Villeneuve circuit on a man-made island in the St. Lawrence River's passageway through the center of Montreal was won by Nelson Piquet, who was finally able to actually finish a race this season after chronic unreliability with his Brabham.
-Piquet won ahead of Lauda and Prost; the latter had to deal a misfire in his TAG-Porsche turbocharged engine.
+Piquet won ahead of Lauda and Prost; the latter had to deal with a misfire in his TAG-Porsche turbocharged engine.